omonimus1/competitive-programming/Lectures/data-structures/Lecture13.md

 Rember that in BT is not allowed to have duplicate elements, for this reason for every insert operation, we need to check first if element exists using the [exists checker function](#Check-if-an-element-exists) and the [create node function](#Create-new-node)

 ### Traversal

-A traversal is a process that visits all the nodes in the tree.
+* **Traversal** is a process that visits all the nodes in the tree.
 Since a tree is a nonlinear data structure, there is no unique traversal.
 We will consider several traversal algorithms with we group in the following two kinds:

-* depth-first traversal
+1. depth-first traversal
-* breadth-first traversal
+2. breadth-first traversal

 There are Three types of depth -First-Traversals: